Technical rehearsal: Types

 Tech rehearsals are generally broken down into several types, including dry tech rehearsals, tech rehearsals, pick-up tech rehearsals, paper tech, and wet tech.
 Each of these rehearsals focuses on specific aspects of production.
 Their purpose is to fully test all of the technology being used in the performance (lighting, sound, automation, special effects (e.g. pyrotechnics), etc.) and to help the crew identify and correct mistakes.
 This allows various design departments(such as lighting, sound, and set design etc.) to see how their work interacts with the stage and make any adjustments if needed.
 For example, they allow the designers to see how their designs will impact each other (i.e. how the color of a light might affect the look of a costume), and to make final changes.
 Tech rehearsals make sure that all technical elements run smoothly, enhancing the safety and professionalism of the final production.

 Dry tech

 The dry tech is essentially a rehearsal without performers.
 It focuses solely on the technical elements of the production.
-It is a period, usually lasting multiple hours, where each designer and department head runs his or her segment of the production and go through their specific responsibilities.
+It is a period, usually lasting multiple hours, where each designer and department head runs his or her segment of the production and goes through their specific responsibilities.
 It is also a chance for the technical crew such as lighting operators, sound technicians, and stagehands who will operate the equipment to become familiar with the flow of the performance.
 This rehearsal usually involves systematically cueing lights, where the team can identify and fix issues related to brightness, color, angle, framing, and positioning.